MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/YWAM DTS 2025/Week 6 - Nature And Character Of God/YWAM - 6th Week - NATURE AND CHARACTER OF GOD (FATHER HEART OF GOD) 2-1 - Jonathan Vergauwen - Who Is God?.md

 ##### What Did I Learn From This Teaching?:

-# YWAM - 6th Week - NATURE AND CHARACTER OF GOD (FATHER HEART OF GOD) 2-1 - Jonathan Vergauwen - Who Is God?
+# YWAM - 6th Week - NATURE AND CHARACTER OF GOD (FATHER HEART OF GOD) 2-1 - Jonathan Vergauwen - Who Is God

 # Who Is God?: